How it Works

-Request A Test has a number of herpes tests available that can be ordered individually or as part of cost saving packages.
+Request A Test has a number of herpes tests available that can be ordered individually or as part of cost-saving packages.
 The Herpes 1&2 IgG antibodies test is a popular choice for remote exposure testing.
 This test can be purchased by itself or as part of our Essential STD Panel.
-The Herpes 1&2 IgM test is typically used as an early exposure test.
-This test is available by itself or as part of our Recent Exposure Comprehensive package.
 For pricing and more information about these and other tests available in our herpes testing category, please go to http://requestatest.com/herpes-testing.

 Herpes infections often display no symptoms.
 When symptoms do occur, the most common is outbreaks of blisters or sores around the infected area.
 The initial outbreak will usually be more severe than subsequent outbreaks.
 Outbreaks can be triggered by fatigue, stress, illness, certain medications, menstruation, and trauma to the infected area.
 Outbreaks usually occur with less frequency and heal faster the longer the virus remains in the body.
 Herpes can remain dormant for years at a time with no symptoms.
 Even if a person is not experiencing an outbreak, they can spread the herpes virus.
 When the virus is active but not showing any symptoms, a person is experiencing a condition known as asymptomatic shedding.
 The best way to determine if you have contracted herpes is to receive a herpes test.

-Many herpes infections go without diagnosis because they show infrequent symptoms or no symptoms at all.
+Many herpes infections go without a diagnosis because they show infrequent symptoms or no symptoms at all.
 Up to 80% of those infected with herpes 2 are unaware they carry the virus.
 Herpes can be spread even if a person is not displaying symptoms.
 Those infected with herpes have a higher risk of contracting other STD’s including HIV.
-Long term herpes infections may result in damage to the nervous system including chronic pain and partial numbness.
+Long-term herpes infections may result in damage to the nervous system including chronic pain and partial numbness.
 Pregnant women can pass herpes infections to their infants during childbirth.
-Babies born with herpes infections can suffer from severe and sometime fatal health complications.
+Babies born with herpes infections can suffer from severe and sometimes fatal health complications.

-Request a Test partners with 2 of the largest lab companies in the United States to provide you with 1000’s of lab collection centers across the country.
+Request A Test partners with 2 of the largest lab companies in the United States to provide you with 1000’s of lab collection centers across the country.
 All we need is a zip code to find the lab location that is most convenient for you.
 As soon as we have completed your order, you may proceed to the lab during their business hours.
-To find the lab location nearest to you or to view a complete list of available lab locations, please go to http://requestatest.com/testinglocations.
+To find the lab location nearest to you or to view a complete list of available lab locations, please go to our Location Finder.

 Herpes tests require no fasting or special preparations.